Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-remote-access.md

 slug: /remote-access
 ---

-If you would like to expose the web interface to view over the internet (no authentication is provided however), you can use a service like [Ngrok](https://ngrok.com/) to do so.
+If you would like to expose the Pioreactor UI to view remotely, you can use a service like [Ngrok](https://ngrok.com/) to do so.

 :::caution
-This exposes your web interface and Raspberry Pi over the internet.
-You should at the very least have a strong password on your Raspberry Pi, and also install a software like [fail2ban](https://pimylifeup.com/raspberry-pi-fail2ban/) to restrict malicious SSH attempts.
+This exposes your Pioreactor UI and therefore your Raspberry Pi over the internet.
+You should have a strong password on your Raspberry Pi leader, and use a strong password for basic-auth (below).
+We make our best security effort in our products, **however we are not responsible for any damages as a result of exposing your Raspberry Pi online**.
 :::

 The following are the steps to take: